 Appendix A: List of Key Participants’ Pseudonyms and Their Affiliations

 Yuha Jung, PhD, is an associate professor of Arts Administration at the University of Kentucky in the United States.
-She is also an associate editor for the journal, Museum Management and Curatorship, and a board member for the Association of Arts Administration Educators.
+She is also an associate editor for the journal Museum Management and Curatorship and a board member of the Association of Arts Administration Educators.